Read Philosopher Club Membership with voice, context, and method in the same frame.

 Prompt 2: Provide the stories of 3 philosophers who would be surprised at their “philosopher” status were they alive today.

-Read the section as a small map: Sigmund Freud should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Sigmund Freud should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

 Background